myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

 **1. Can we accurately predict the anxiety level based on hours per day spent on music listening?**

 **Mean Squared Error (MSE):  7.927178846908276.**
 - Since the MSE is about 7.927, the average value of error in prediction of anxiety level is approximately **2.81**.
-For example, if the model predicts the anxiety level of 6, the actual value could be between 3.19 and 8.81
+For example, if the model predicts an anxiety level of 6, the actual value could be between 3.19 and 8.81

 ![Alt text](figures/predict_anxiety_hours.png?raw=true "predict_anxiety_hours")

+- In the figure above, we expect to see a linear relationship between actual and predicted anxiety values, which means as the predicted values increase, the actual values would increase.
+However, As seen in the figure, most of the predicted anxiety values are between 5 and 7 regardless of their corresponding actual anxiety levels.
+This observation aligns with the MSE of 7.927 as well since it's relatively large considering that the anxiety level collected is between 0 and 10.

 **2. Can we accurately predict the depression level based on hours per day spent on music listening?**

 **Mean Squared Error:  9.884870854441782**
 - Since the MSE is about 9.884, the average value of error in prediction of anxiety level is approximately **3.14**.
-For example, if the model predicts the anxiety level of 6, the actual value could be between 2.86 and 9.14
+For example, if the model predicts a depression level of 6, the actual value could be between 2.86 and 9.14

 ![Alt text](figures/predict_depression_hours.png?raw=true "predict_depression_hours")

+- In the figure above, we expect to see a linear relationship between actual and predicted depression values.
+However, most of the predicted depression values are between 4 and 7 regardless of their corresponding actual depression levels.
+This observation also aligns with the MSE of 9.884.

 **3. Can we accurately predict the insomnia level based on hours per day spent on music listening?**
 **Mean Squared Error:  10.33583624994101**
 - Since the MSE is about 10.335, the average value of error in prediction of anxiety level is approximately **3.21**.
-For example, if the model predicts the anxiety level of 6, the actual value could be between 2.79 and 9.21
+For example, if the model predicts an insomnia level of 6, the actual value could be between 2.79 and 9.21.

 ![Alt text](figures/predict_insomnia_hours.png?raw=true "predict_insomnia_hours")

+- In the figure above, we expect to see a linear relationship between actual and predicted insomnia levels.
+However, most of the predicted insomnia levels are between 3 and 7 regardless of their corresponding actual insomnia levels.
+There is no linear progression in the graph.
+This observation also aligns with the MSE of 10.335.

 **4. Can we accurately predict the anxiety level based on their music taste?**

 **Mean Squared Error:  8.056713371052219**
 - Since the MSE is about 8.056, the average value of error in prediction of anxiety level is approximately **2.83**.
-For example, if the model predicts the anxiety level of 6, the actual value could be between 3.17 and 8.83.
+For example, if the model predicts an anxiety level of 6, the actual value could be between 3.17 and 8.83.

 ![Alt text](figures/predict_anxiety_genre.png?raw=true "predict_anxiety_genre")

+- In the figure above, we expect to see a linear relationship between actual and predicted anxiety levels.
+However, all of the predicted anxiety levels are between 4.8 and 6.4 regardless of their corresponding actual anxiety levels.
+There is no linear relationships observed in the graph.
+This observation also aligns with the MSE of 9.884.

 **5. Can we accurately predict the depression level based on their music taste?**

-Mean Squared Error:  9.107010534791192
+**Mean Squared Error:  9.107010534791192**

+- Since the MSE is about 9.107, the average value of error in prediction of anxiety level is approximately **3.01**.
+For example, if the model predicts a depression level of 6, the actual value could be between 2.99 and 9.01

 ![Alt text](figures/predict_depression_genre.png?raw=true "predict_depression_genre")

 **6. Can we accurately predict the insomnia level based on their music taste?**

-Mean Squared Error:  9.782376453165558
+**Mean Squared Error:  9.782376453165558**

+- Since the MSE is about 10.335, the average value of error in prediction of anxiety level is approximately **3.12**.
+For example, if the model predicts an insomnia level of 6, the actual value could be between 2.88 and 9.12.

 ![Alt text](figures/predict_insomnia_genre.png?raw=true "predict_insomnia_genre")